parfait74/parfait74.github.io/_posts/2015-11-07-examination-1.md

 ### How did you implement comments to blog posts?

 ### What is Open Graph and how do you make use of it?
+This protocol enables a website to have multiple social objects.
+It's done through adding metadata to the webpage.
+There are four required properties.

+#### Required properties:
+* title
+* type
+* image
+* url